 The Philippines is a country of amazing beaches, its coastline is one of the longest in the world, even longer than that of the United States of America.
 No wonder we have different kinds and colors of beaches – sugar fine, coarse, pebbly, boulders, white, black, cream, gray, gold, even pink.
 Wait, did I say Pink?
 Well… yes, pink!
-Such as the pink sand beach of Greater Sta.
-Cruz Island in Zamboanga City.
+Such as the pink sand beach of Santa Cruz Islands in Zamboanga City.

 Situated in Basilan Strait, just off the coast of the city proper and around four kilometers or merely 20 minutes boat ride from Paseo del Mar, are the twin islands of Sta.
 Cruz.
 The smaller one called Little Sta.
 Cruz is restricted to public because it is being used as a military camp while the bigger island, called Sta.
 Cruz Grande, is the one we usually see in photos as the famed pink sand beach of Zamboanga.
 It is just a tiny island inhabited by small community of Badjaos, open to general public but only on arrangement with the City Tourism Office of Zamboanga.